 How I Became a Writer

 In my youth, I had a knack for spinning a tale.
 Because my family moved around quite a bit, my talent for telling stories grew more as the new set of friends began to know me.
 I would describe malevolent narratives of missing people captured in the basement of nearby houses, specters or ghouls haunting the school or even crawling malformed creatures in the shadows that grab children in order to bring them back into the depths of sewers.
-Seriously, I always had a dark imagination!
+Seriously, I always had a dark imagination to be a future horror writer!
 Truly, it wasn’t until I read my first ‘grown-up’ book--Cujo by Stephen King--which I grasped the concept of being a writer, and desired to conjure up an equally terrifying story.
 Plus, it’d be awesome to have my name on the cover!
-Even then, I realized I had to drop my last name: My god, it’d take up too much space… ;)
+Even then, I realized I had to drop my last name: My god, it’d take up too much space…

 As an adolescent, I attempted writing: Really premature renderings of dialogue, descriptions and scenes paved my wave into larger pieces.
 In college, I did take creative writing, but I found it to be too structured for me.
 In my twenties, I wrote my first manuscript—not exactly a great piece of literature—and then buried it.
 Will it ever come to the surface one day?
 Perhaps.